baranwang/mcp-tung-shing/README.en.md

 ## ✨ Features

 - 📅 **Calendar Conversion** - Convert between Gregorian and Chinese lunar calendar
-- 🍀 **Daily Guidance** - Detailed information on auspicious and inauspicious activities for each day
+- 🍀 **Daily Guidance** - Detailed information on recommended and avoided activities for each day
 - 🕐 **Time Periods** - Fortune information for the twelve traditional Chinese time periods
 - 🔮 **Metaphysical Elements** - Detailed data on five elements, deities, star constellations and other traditional metaphysical information